notteddydev/reimagined_lamp/README.md

 ### ToDo (AddressBook)

 - Add type (home, work, etc.) to email, address, phonenumber and apply to vcard
+- vcard_line properties for phone number, address, email
+- vcard object for setting / getting properties of a vcard?
+Useful for import / export
 - Merge ContactListView and contact_list_download_view
 - Add Profession as a model
 - Add option to filter by multiple fields to ContactList
 - Ermm... maybe... like... add some tests
 - Erm... add docblocks, pattern code, add typehints, refactor code - view classes particularly.
+- Check form validation
 - Create option to download a "lite" vcard, or customise what is downloaded.
 - Deletion logic - contacts, addresses
 - Look into related descriptors and using a custom ManyToManyDescriptor for Addresses to Contacts to make sure that Address always comes prepopulated with the 'archived' db field.
 As well as a custom object manager.